 Housing costs in Aromas are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Aromas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Aromas is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Aromas who work in management occupations (23.72%), office and administrative support (9.37%), and teaching (8.00%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Aromas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Aromas is a town of managers, professionals, and construction workers and builders.
+There are especially a lot of people living in Aromas who work in management occupations (22.38%), teaching (9.40%), and business and financial occupations (8.97%).

-A relatively large number of people in Aromas telecommute to their jobs.
-Overall, about 13.31% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Aromas in 2022 was $63,291, which is wealthy relative to California and the nation.
-This equates to an annual income of $253,164 for a family of four.
+The per capita income in Aromas in 2022 was $60,447, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $241,788 for a family of four.

 Aromas is an extremely ethnically-diverse town.
 The people who call Aromas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aromas residents report their race to be White, followed by Black or African-American.
 Aromas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.55% of the town’s residents.
-Important ancestries of people in Aromas include German, English, Irish, Portuguese, and European.
+People of Hispanic or Latino origin account for 32.47% of the town’s residents.
+Important ancestries of people in Aromas include English, German, Irish, Portuguese, and French.

 The most common language spoken in Aromas is English.
 Other important languages spoken here include Spanish and Portuguese.

-Did you know that the neighborhood has more Portuguese and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.7% of this neighborhood's residents have Portuguese ancestry and 3.5% have Russian ancestry.
+In fact, 4.7% of this neighborhood's residents have Portuguese ancestry.

 is also pretty special linguistically.
 Significantly, 3.6% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.